 - The chances of getting a visible scar are slim to none

 Apparently, there are a great deal of hair loss remedies to go for if you are a hair loss sufferer.
 Unfortunately, that does not necessarily mean that they will prove effective in your case.
-The best way to go is to share your concerns with a doctor.
+The best way to go is to share your concerns with a doctor at a proven hair loss centre.
 Then do some examinations to determine what causes the problem and think of the best possible treatment.